Kei-K23/task-pilot/README.md

 - [x] Deployment to Vercel
 - [x] Need to revalidate Analytics data after making some mutation to tasks
 - [ ] Implement SEO
-- [ ] Add scrollable for project listing in sidebar
 - [ ] Implement Sentry
 - [ ] Add Landing page
 - [ ] Add more advanced role-based access for member